Natalie Glebova: Post-pageantry

 After finishing her reign as Miss Universe, Glebova continued appearing as a brand ambassador and in public roles.
 In May 2006, it was announced that Glebova, along with golfer Vijay Singh and pro tennis player Paradorn Srichaphan, would become a brand ambassador for Thailand-based beer brewers Singha Corp. owners of Boon Rawd Brewery.
 Glebova completed her one-year contract with Singha in July 2007.

 In 2008, Glebova joined The Amazing Race Asia 3 and was partnered with Pailin Rungratanasunthorn.
 They represented Thailand and came in eighth place.

 In December 2012, it was announced that Glebova would compete in reality TV show Dancing with the Stars Thailand.

 The first episode was aired on Channel 7 (Thailand) on 8 January 2013, at 10:30 pm.

 In May 2012, Glebova and French company Bel Perfumes based in Thailand released Glebova's first fragrance, Beauty Icon.

 Glebova also serves as an ambassador for Soi Dog Foundation, a non-profit organization aiding homeless street animals in Thailand.

 In June 2015, Glebova became an Ambassador for Year of the Gibbon for the IUCN SSC Primate Specialist Group - Section on Small Apes, to raise awareness for gibbon conservation.
 Glebova has a passion for wildlife conservation and recently launched a public awareness campaign about the impact of photo-prop tourism on gibbons Year of the Gibbon.

 In 2018, Glebova partnered with a California attorney and entrepreneur Dr. Patama Mokaves Dumas to begin a program for high schools and universities called Empowered.
 The program's aim is to develop confidence and positive thinking of young people so they can happily achieve their life goals.
 They have been teaching a course titled “Empowered YOU” at Bangkok University since 2018.

 Personal life

 In 2006, Glebova began dating Thai professional tennis player Paradorn Srichaphan, whom she met at the 2006 Thailand Open.
 They became engaged the following year, and married later in 2007 in Bangkok.
 The couple split up in early 2011 and divorced later in the year.

+In 2016, she married Mister Panama, Dean Kelly whom she shares a daughter with.
+The couple divorced in 2024 and Glebova is currently a single mother.